obss/trapper/README.md

 ## Using Trapper as a Library

-We created an `examples` directory that includes example projects to help you get started on using trapper.
+We created an `examples` directory that includes example projects to help you get started using trapper.
 Currently, it includes a POS tagging project using the CONLL2003 dataset, and a question answering project using the SQuAD dataset.
 The POS tagging example shows how to use trapper on a task that does not have a direct support from the transformers library.
 It implements all custom components and provides a complete project structure including the tests.
-On the other hand, the question answering example shows using trapper on a task that transformers library already supports.
-We implemented it to demonstrate how trapper may still be helpful on tasks already supported thanks to configuration file based experiments.
+On the other hand, the question answering example shows using trapper on a task that transformers library already supported.
+We implemented it to demonstrate how trapper may still be helpful thanks to configuration file based experiments.

 ### Training a POS Tagging Model on CONLL2003